List of Home and Away characters introduced in 2015: Tank Snelgrove

-Greg knows Tank wasn't responsible and knows that his son was trying to protect someone.
+Greg knows Tank was not responsible and knows that his son was trying to protect someone.
 Tank tells Andy that he is going to hand himself in to the police.
 Tank is arrested for the explosion and killing Oscar and Hannah.
 But Tank is bailed, when Andy turns to the police.
 Skye knew about Tank protecting Andy and confronts Tank.
 He tells her and finds out that Skye told Evie, which angers him.
 He later reconciles with Skye.
 Skye's foster father, John Palmer (Shane Withington) is not happy with Tank and Skye's relationship.
 When Skye tells Tank that she is ready to sleep with him, he tries to be careful and make sure if Skye is really ready.
 They sleep together at Skye's house.
-Tank finds out that his father was offered a job in the city and wants Tank to come with him to start a new life, since the Bay doesn't give him a second chance.
+Tank finds out that his father was offered a job in the city and wants Tank to come with him to start a new life, since the Bay does not give him a second chance.
 Skye decides to join him, but Greg refuses.
 Tank then leaves Summer Bay with Skye to start a new life together.
 A week later, Skye returns home to get her other belongings before heading off with Tank.